 There you have it!
 Your complete guide to getting your finances in order when your new baby arrives.
 Hopefully, this financial checklist has saved you time so you can focus on what really matters: getting your family ready for a new addition!

 This article was contributed by Erin Bury.
 Erin Bury is the co-founder and CEO of the online will platform Willful.
-She’s a first-time expecting parent who will be checking these tasks off her list when her baby arrives in November 2021.
+She’s a first-time parent who is checking these tasks off her list, as her baby arrived in November 2021.